-affected Communities by NPDES Phase include Portage County, Aurora, Kent, Ravenna City, Streetsboro, Sugar Bush Knolls, Kent State University, Brimfield Township, Franklin Township, Ravenna Township, Rootstown Township, and Suffield Township (Portage SWCD, 2020).
+Communities affected by NPDES Phase II include Portage County, City of Aurora, City of Kent, City of Ravenna, City of Streetsboro, Sugar Bush Knolls, Kent State University, Brimfield Township, Franklin Township, Ravenna Township, Rootstown Township, and Suffield Township (Portage SWCD, 2020).
 Each of these communities must develop and implement a Stormwater Management Program (SWMP) addressing six minimum control measures stipulated by the EPA.
 Portage County has a current SWMP; however, illicit discharges still impact water quality.
 The Portage County Stormwater Management Program was created to help township homeowners repair or replace failing septic systems.
 A letter from the Portage County Combined Health District stating that there is an illicit discharge from the HSTS is necessary to qualify for the program.